thomaslaurenson/CellXML-offreg/README.md

 # CellXML
 CellXML.exe is a simple portable Windows application that parses the binary structure of an offline Windows Registry hive file and converts it to an XML format.
-The output XML structure is based on RegXML (see http://forensicswiki.org/wiki/RegXML).
+The output XML structure is based on [RegXML](http://forensicswiki.org/wiki/RegXML "Forensic Wiki").

 ## CellXML Usage Examples